-A chill, breezy dining spot, Bistro@Changi serves up hearty food like grilled chicken chop, fish and chips, pastas and seasonal seafood.
+A chill, breezy dining spot, Bistro@Changi serves up hearty food like grilled chicken chop, fish and chips, pasta and seasonal seafood.
 According to the bistro, seafood is delivered fresh by boat from the kelongs near Pulau Ubin.
-Watch the airplanes land and play ‘guess the airline’ with your kids.
+Watch the aeroplanes land and play ‘guess the airline’ with your kids.

 Of course, there is always good old hawker food at Changi Village Food Centre, where you can get a hit of the always-long-queue International Nasi Lemak, tempura-like goreng pisang from Million Stars, bak chor mee from Amigo, and Ipoh Hor Fun from Weng Kee.

 Finish off with a superb bowl of authentic chendol at Makan Melaka (Blk 1 Changi Village Road) – you won’t regret it!

 The Changi Point Coastal Walk is a 2.6km walking path made up of six distinctive sections.

 You can start your 45-minute walk in the eastern end of the Coastal Walk near the Changi Point Ferry Terminal.

 From the footpaths and boardwalks, you can get views of the sea and offshore kelongs and boats.

 The first section is known as the Creek Walk and you can make your way westward along the Beach and Sailing Point Walks.